Fire that damaged White Center LGBTQ+ bar, other businesses, being investigated as arson

 On Instagram Friday, The Lumber Yard said the incident is being investigated as a hate crime.
 “The Lumberyard is a all inclusive space for our community and it saddens us that it would be targeted for such an act,” the business wrote on Instagram.

-Meyer said the investigation will include attempting to identify a suspect and motive.
+Meyer said investigators are working to identify a suspect and motive.

 “We’re going to let evidence and time do its job in this case and hopefully determine that,” he said.
 “We never rule anything in or out.”